BoddepallyVenkatesh06/Qtrip-Static/README.md

 ## Acknowledgments

-- Qtip is a fantastic tool for creating static websites.
+- Qtrip is a fantastic tool for creating static websites.
 - Thanks to the open-source community for their contributions.

 ## Contact